 Make sure you understand exactly what your buildings and contents insurance covers you for in the event of damage to your roof.

-MORE THAN, like most insurers, won’t cover general wear and tear.
+Like most insurers, we won’t cover general wear and tear.
 However, if your roof is damaged during a storm it will be covered.

 Your insurance may have emergency assistance that provides cover for, among other things, an emergency repair to your roof.

 We offer up to £200 home emergency assistance to secure or make your home safe with the option to upgrade your home emergency cover.
-Upgrading gives you up to £1,000 to fix, among other things, roof damage that threatens further damage to your home.
+Upgrading gives you up to £1,000 to fix roof damage that threatens further damage to your home.